Andre-cmd-rgb/Web-OS/README.md

 # Web OS 💻
-Ai was used in this project(github copilot and chat gpt to help me edit readme) A basic working operating system implemented in JavaScript.
+DISCLAIMER!!!
+Ai was used in this project(github copilot to code and chat gpt to help me edit readme!)

+A basic working operating system implemented in JavaScript.
 This project to create a terminal-based OS, where users can interact with a file system, execute commands, and manage directories and files through the web interface. 🚀

 # Screenshots 📸